seandenigris/XML-Parser/repository/XML-Parser.package/HTMLParserDriver.class/README.md

 This is the driver for the HTMLHandler.
-It uses the HTMLElementNester to build a DOM tree from possibly bad markup.
+It uses the HTMLElementNester to make bad HTML nest correctly.